Jackson0077/Bash-Like-Shell/README.md

 # Custom Shell Program

-This is a custom shell program written in C that allows users to execute commands, navigate directories, handle basic built-in commands (such as `exit`, `quit`, and `cd`), and supports output redirection to files.
+This is a custom shell program written in C that utilizes forking to allow users to execute commands, navigate directories, and handles basic built-in commands (such as `exit`, `quit`, and `cd`), and supports output redirection to files.
 It also allows batch mode for reading commands from a file.

 ## Features